8 min read

 Featured Image

 Business growth and success hinge on customer satisfaction and loyalty, which makes customer experience (CX) a critical focus for many businesses.
-Organizations across industries pay millions of dollars to fund CX efforts and ensure their customers are happy with their products or services.
+Organizations across industries pay millions of dollars to fund CX efforts to ensure customer satisfaction using Net Promoter Scores (NPS) as the primary KPI to measure their success.

 Net Promoter Score is a metric used in CX programs.
 It measures customer loyalty by asking one key question: “How likely is it that you would recommend [Organization/Product/Service] to a friend or colleague?”